Cornell Policies

 The Office of University Counsel is available to answer any questions you may have regarding the following policies and guidance memoranda.

 Copyright infringement constitutes a violation under several university policies.
-This page contains excerpts from the university policies that prohibit copyright infringement. - Cornell University Copyright Policy (June 28, 1990).
+This page contains excerpts from the university policies that prohibit copyright infringement. - On File Sharing: A Letter to All Students Regarding Recording Industry Association of America "Settlement Letters" and "Preservation Notices"(April 2007).

 - Cornell University Report from the Intellectual Property Committee (March 2003)